Types of commands

 |Outputs events if inputs are events||Y||Y||Y||N|

 A streaming command operates on each event returned by a search.
+For distributable streaming, the order of the events does not matter.
 A distributable streaming command is a command that can be run on the indexer, which improves processing time.
 The other commands in a search determine if the distributable streaming command is run on the indexer:

 - If all of the commands before the distributable streaming command can be run on the indexer, the distributable streaming command is run on the indexer.